cbonoz/unite25/README.md

 # SwapJar

-**Receive payments in *any* token from *any* chain, automatically swapped to your favorite stablecoin via 1inch Fusion+.**
+**Receive payments across multiple chains, automatically swapped to your favorite stablecoin via 1inch Fusion+.**

 SwapJar is a crypto-native payment collection platform for creators, wedding funds, freelancers, and DAOs.
-With one simple IPFS-backed link, anyone can send payments in any token — even from non-EVM chains like **Stellar** — and the receiver will automatically get their chosen **stablecoin** (USDC, DAI, etc.) using **1inch Fusion+** cross-chain swaps.
+With one simple IPFS-backed link, anyone can send payments in any token — including low fee chains like **Stellar** — and the receiver will automatically get their chosen **stablecoin** (USDC, DAI, etc.) using **1inch Fusion+** cross-chain swaps.

 Example page: https://swapjar.vercel.app/tip/bafkreibjvuqemz7ajpwabr62kmpgglx636knrn4ybbffwtcwfsi3i5ypam